-Amex Platinum offers special access to exclusive events for cardholders through its Experiences website.
-It allows Platinum cardholders a chance to purchase pre-sale tickets for sporting events, concerts and more.
+Yes, the American Express Platinum card does offer cardholders special access to exclusive events through its Experiences website.
+It allows American Express Platinum card cardholders a chance to purchase pre-sale tickets for sporting events, concerts and more.
 There are also opportunities to attend dinners with celebrity chefs and get backstage tours at concerts.
-From the Experiences website, click either the “Card Member Tickets” or “By Invitation Only” link for details on each scheduled event.
+From the Experiences website, click either the “Card Member Early Access,” or “Card Member Access,” or “By Invitation Only” link for details on each scheduled event.

-The Amex Platinum concierge can also help with event planning.
+The American Express Platinum card concierge can also help with event planning.
 In addition to booking tickets to live events for you, the service can provide assistance with dinner reservations and other accommodations.
-Call 1 (800) 525-3355 to access this service, which is available 24 hours a day, 7 days a week.
+Call (800) 525-3355 to access this service, which is available 24 hours a day, 7 days a week.

-Here’s how to get American Express presale tickets:
+Here’s how to get American Express presale tickets through Ticketmaster:

 Click “Ticket Type” at the top of the page where seating options are listed.